 Figure 9.
 Variants of ih-RIDME pulse sequences.
 In all experiments, the delay t is incremented.
-The echo in 5p-RIDME is standing and it shifts in all other experiments with the step $2\Delta t$ where Δt is the increment step of the delay t.
-The lime and the blue colours highlight the preparation and the detection parts of the sequences (see Figure 1).
-The phase cycling protocols for the shown sequences are gathered in Appendix C.
+The position of the echo in 5p-RIDME is constant, and it shifts in all other experiments with the step $2\Delta t$, where Δt is the increment step of the delay t.
+The lime and the blue colours highlight the respective preparation and the detection parts of the sequences (see Fig. 1).
+The phase-cycling protocols for the shown sequences are gathered in Appendix C.